muhsatrio/id-NLP-resources/README.md

 ---
 title: 'Bahasa Indonesia NLP Resource'
 desc: 'Group of resources for Natural Language Processing in Indonesia language.
-This repository is created to help reseracher or student who doing final thesis or research about natural language processing using Indonesia language.'
+This repository is created to helps reseracher or student who doing task for final thesis or research about natural language processing using Indonesia language.'
 url: 'https://ailabtelkom.github.io/resources/nlp'
 author: '@everyone'
 ---